Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Simulation Studies

 \section{Simulation Studies}

-In this section, numerical experiments are conducted to verify the accuracy of the proposed SMC procedure in likelihood approximation.
-Then, the ordered uniform proposal distribution used in our method is compared numerically to the Poisson proposals used by \cite{chenEstimatingHawkesProcess2024}.
-The performance of the estimators derived from the PMMH-MCMC algorithm is assessed on simulated sample paths, with a comparison made to the MCEM estimators of \cite{shlomovichMultivariate2022}.
+In this section, numerical experiments are conducted to verify the accuracy of the proposed SMC procedure to approximate the likelihood.
+Then, we numerically compare the ordered uniform proposal distribution used in our method to the Poisson proposals used by \cite{chenEstimatingHawkesProcess2025}.
+The performance of the estimators derived from the PMMH algorithm is assessed on simulated sample paths, and compared with the MCEM estimator \citep{shlomovichMultivariate2022}, the coarse-grained Hawkes process method \citep{koyamaCoarseGrainedHawkesProcesses2025}, and the Bayesian MCMC estimator \citep{zhouBayesianInferenceAggregated2025}.